 Chinese New Year Taboos And Superstitions.

-- Don’t scold children, otherwise, they’ll be naughty and you’ll scold them through the entire year.
+Don’t scold children, otherwise, they’ll be naughty and you’ll scold them throughout the entire year.

 Chinese New Year Vs Christmas (The Difference)

 When you think about it, Christmas and Chinese New Year’s share certain similarities.
 Both are great and important celebrations.
 Christmas is important in the Western world and across most other countries, while The Lunar New Year is an important festival in China.
 As such, their preparations are always well in advance.
 Both celebrations are also about the coming together of the family to share in delicious feasts.
 In both children are also gifted with presents although they differ in terms of the type.

 Still, there are many differences between these two major events.
 Among them is the fact that the Chinese New year is an ever-changing date while Christmas is constantly on the 25th of December.
 Christmas stemmed from the need to celebrate the birth of Jesus, while Chinese New Year originally was about honoring ancestors before it became about celebrating the New Year.
 The customs performed during the New Year are different from those of Christmas.
 While kids get presents like toys for Christmas, during the Chinese New Year, kids receive envelopes of lucky money.
 Last but not least even the decorations of the two events differ, although both incorporate red into the celebration.